artemyk/artemyk.github.io/_pages/projects.md

 {% include rightimg_link.html img="ib.png" href="https://arxiv.org/abs/1808.07593" %}

-In recent times, new machine learning approaches (such as deep neural networks) have demonstrated revolutionary progress in solving   difficult problems.
-The theoretical reasons behind this recent progress are not entirely understood, although some have suggested that explanations may be provided by information theory, including the so-called "information bottleneck" principle (which states that optimal prediction of relevant information should be balanced by optimal compression of irrelevant information).
+New machine learning approaches (such as deep neural networks) have demonstrated revolutionary progress in solving difficult problems.
+The reasons behind this recent progress are not entirely understood from a theoretical perspective.
+At the same time, some have suggested that insight may be provided by information theoretic ideas, including the so-called "information bottleneck" principle, which states that optimal prediction of relevant information should be balanced by optimal compression of irrelevant information.

 In collaboration with [Brendan Tracey](https://scholar.google.com/citations?user=bYqAaqYAAAAJ&hl=en) and others, I have developed new techniques to accurately estimate information transfer in neural networks.
 We have used these techniques to train neural networks to compress away irrelevant information, as well as to analyze (and challenge) the idea that information bottleneck explains the success of recent machine learning architectures.